Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/azureactdirauthent.md

 Make sure to Grant consent (grant admin consent for Default Directory).

->**Note 1)**
+> [!NOTE]
-To enable access to reset a identities password, the Web Client/API in addition has to be assigned the role.
+> To enable access to reset a identities password, the Web Client/API in addition has to be assigned the role.

 *	“User administrator”

->**Note 2)**
+> [!NOTE]
-Enforcement of permissions in Azure Portal are delayed, wait sufficiently to have permissions applied.
+> Enforcement of permissions in Azure Portal are delayed, wait sufficiently to have permissions applied.
 <br/>